shoui520/shoui520.github.io/docs/routine.md

 ## Day 7

+**Note about kana practice:**

+Experience differs greatly from person to person.

+Some of you may already be comfortable with the kana after just 6 days.

+Others may need more practice.

+I think you should reduce the time spent on kana practice from **10 minutes** to **5 minutes**.

+You will be exposed to Japanese text a lot more going forward.

 ### Stage: Learning how to balance as a beginner.

+Your tasks for today are as follows.

 Step 1.
 Do your Anki.
 Step 2.
 Cure Dolly routine.